Yemen Aftermath: Trump's First Military Raid Continues To Raise Questions

 The men shot him dead.

-Startled by the gunfire, the Dhahab family scrambled to take up their own weapons and defend their house.
+Startled by the gunfire, the Dhahab family scrambled to take up its own weapons and defend its house.

 According to accounts by locals, this was the way the battle began with U.S. special operations forces and some of their allies, which would unfold over several hours on the ground — and end with an aerial bombardment.